Who plays Ernie Ball Cobalt Slinky strings: the documented pro users

 Cobalt Slinky has a narrower confirmed user list than regular nickel Slinky because the Cobalt sub-line is only one of five wire lines Ernie Ball ships: nickel Slinky, RPS, M-Steel, Paradigm, and Cobalt.
 Many famous Ernie Ball endorsers, James Hetfield, Kirk Hammett, Jerry Cantrell, Mick Mars, Stephen Carpenter, Adam Jones, Synyster Gates, St. Vincent, are on other Ernie Ball lines and not Cobalt.

-The list below is 20 confirmed plus 10 provisional Cobalt users, ranked by cultural weight.
+The list below is 17 confirmed plus 12 provisional Cobalt users, ranked by cultural weight.
 Every name in the confirmed tier has a primary-source citation or a documented Ernie Ball artist relationship that includes Cobalt by name.
 We do not pad this list with guesses.
 Provisional entries are flagged separately and explicitly labeled.

-These ten are documented Ernie Ball artists where the Cobalt sub-line is inferred from signature-guitar specs, aggregator sources, or string-line overlap, but a direct primary-source "I play Cobalts" quote isn't on the record.
+These twelve are documented Ernie Ball artists where the Cobalt sub-line is inferred from signature-guitar specs, aggregator sources, or string-line overlap, but a direct primary-source "I play Cobalts" quote isn't on the record.
 Treat them as a secondary tier.
 Do not cite these as Cobalt endorsements without additional sourcing.

-Famous Ernie Ball endorsers who do not play Cobalt
+Famous Ernie Ball endorsers who do NOT play Cobalt

 The Cobalt list is narrower than the overall Slinky list because several of the most-famous Ernie Ball players are explicitly on other lines: